Abrasam/Project-Icarus/README.md

 These files can now be executed with ```sudo java -jar <jarfile>.jar``` note that if running the ground station via VNC you will need to use '''sudo -E''' (in order to preserve environmental variables).

+The software is configured to work with this board by Uputronics: https://store.uputronics.com/index.php?route=product/product&path=61&product_id=68 with the LoRa module in the CE1 slot.

 If you have any problems please raise an issue!